 Based on the study of the works of V.V.
 Kolbanova, I.I.
 Sokovni-Semenova, B.N.
 Chumakov can be distinguishedmain components of a healthy lifestyle:

-Food should cover the body's energy costs, be complete in chemical composition and contain proteins, fats, carbohydrates (1-1-4), vitamins, mineral salts and trace elements, be chemically harmless and safe in terms of bacterial composition.
+Food must cover the body's energy costs, be complete in chemical composition and contain proteins, fats, carbohydrates (1-1-4), vitamins, mineral salts and trace elements, be chemically harmless and safe from the point of view of bacterial composition.

 2. Optimal physical activity for the body.

-3. Compliance with the daily routine (taking into account individual biorhythms).
+3. Maintaining a daily routine (taking into account individual biorhythms).

 I.N.
-Pavlov believed that the regime was based on a “dynamic stereotype”, i.e. regularly repeated activity, but not inert, monotonous, but dynamic, changing depending on the influence of the environment.
-This contributes to the development of the child's good adaptation to changing conditions.
-Be sure to perform only the main components of the daily routine (waking up and falling asleep, eating, walking).
-Other activities of children can be changed in time and duration.
-And if, moreover, the regime will be based on the features of the individual “biorhythmological portrait” of the child, the systems of his body will be in better conditions for functioning.
+Pavlov believed that the basis of the regime is a “dynamic stereotype”, i.e. regularly repeating activity, but not inert, monotonous, but dynamic, changing depending on the influence of the environment.
+This helps the child develop good adaptation to changing conditions.
+Be sure to follow only the basic components of your daily routine (waking up and falling asleep, eating, walking).
+Other types of children's activities can be changed according to the time and duration of implementation.
+And if, in addition, the regime is based on the characteristics of the individual “biorhythmological portrait” of the child, the systems of his body will be in better operating conditions.

 4 .
-Prevention of bad habits (or rejection of them) and the formation of good habits.
+Prevention of bad habits (or abandonment of them) and formation of useful habits.

-Good habits and hygiene habits are better fixed when they are realized.
-As for bad habits, the basis of their acquisition and getting rid of them is the will.
+Useful habits and hygiene skills are better reinforced when they are realized.
+As for bad habits, the basis for acquiring and getting rid of them is will.

-Judging by the experiments, it is not active emotions that are especially dangerous for health, but passive ones - despair, anxiety, timidity, depression.
-In humans, these emotions often acquire a social connotation of guilt, regret, remorse.
+Judging by experiments, it is not active emotions that are especially dangerous to health, but passive ones - despair, anxiety, fearfulness, depression.
+In humans, these emotions often take on the social connotation of guilt, regret, and remorse.

-That is why one of the components of health is considered positive thinking.
-Positive thinking is not an innate quality, it is achieved by hard training.
-It is important to teach a child to rejoice even in his small victory, and even more in someone else's luck.
+That is why positive thinking is considered one of the components of health.
+Positive thinking is not an innate property; it is achieved through persistent training.
+It is important to teach a child to rejoice even in his own small victory, and even more so in the success of others.

-It is directly related to health.
-Everything else - food, movement, and hygiene makes sense, only when a person has something to get out of bed every morning, if there is a task that no one else can do except him or better than him, there is an interest in the world, there is love at least for something.
+It has a lot to do with health.
+Everything else - nutrition, movement, and hygiene makes sense only when a person has something to get out of bed for every morning, if there is a task that no one else can do except him or better than him, there is an interest in the world, there is love for at least one anything.

-When compiling the program, the following methods of research and influence were used.
+When compiling the program we used following methods research and impact.

 Research methods I: study, observation, experiment.